Netspend Visa Prepaid Card Review

 The Netspend Visa Prepaid Card includes the core features of most prepaid cards, such as direct deposit.
 It also offers some additional unique features:

 Savings Account: Netspend Visa cards have a connected savings account.
 Users can transfer money into their Netspend Savings Account to earn up to a 5.00% Annual Percentage Yield (APY) on deposits up to $1,000, with a 0.50% APY on balances over $1,000.

 Cash Back: In the Netspend Online Portal, you can access rotating cash back offers at different retailers.
 You can opt-in to rewards for locations where you regularly shop to earn cash back, added automatically to your account.

 Mobile App: Netspend has a mobile app to give users up-to-date information about their account.
-Users can send and receive money, find the nearest reload location and see associated fees, load checks, and monitor transactions.
+Users can send and receive money, find the nearest reload location, see associated fees, load checks, and monitor transactions.

 Text Alerts: Netspend offers Anytime Alerts that users can customize to their needs.
-Alerts can be sent daily, weekly or with each transaction and include individual transaction details, received deposits, budget notifications, and declined transactions.
+Alerts can be sent daily, weekly, or with each transaction for individual transaction details, received deposits, budget notifications, and declined transactions.
 Users can also get on-demand alerts by texting the Netspend SMS number any time.

 Purchase Cushion: Netspend may cover a purchase if your account is short of funds, up to $10.

 Online Account Center: You can create an online budget and track your spending against the budget throughout the month.

 Refer-a-Friend: When you refer a friend who activates their new Netspend Prepaid Card and loads at least $40, you both get a $20 credit.